Fellowship recognises your experience and skills as a CRS specialist and connects you to a wide network of practitioners.

-- Promote development of sustainable products and services
+- Promote the development of sustainable products and services

-Five crucial skills that equip and empower CRS professionals to make tangible improvements to the world around them.
-Fellows can demonstrate experience in at least four Competences and are accomplished at managing or directing CRS activity.
+Five crucial skills equip and empower CRS professionals to make tangible improvements to the world around them.
+Fellows can demonstrate experience in at least four Competencies and are accomplished at managing or directing CRS activity.

 - Engage with stakeholders